-With its PhD program, the University of Art and Design Linz creates a common framework for outstanding research projects from, between, and across all artistic, design, scientific, and technology-oriented departments and disciplines represented at the University.
+With its PhD program, the University of Art and Design Linz creates a common framework for outstanding research projects from, between and across all the artistic, creative, scientific and technology-oriented departments and disciplines represented at the University of Art.

+The PhD program has a minimum duration of six semesters.
+PhD students work alone or in teams on their projects and are accompanied by one or more supervisors.
+PhD students have the status of early-stage researchers.
 The PhD program serves to support and further develop independent artistic and/or scientific work.
-It creates a common space for experimentation and possibility, in which different forms of knowledge and practices, critical confrontations, innovation as well as original ways of looking at things meet and are brought into exchange.
-As a matter of principle, research at the University of Art and Design Linz is defined as open-ended; paths of knowledge can change during the development process, ephemeral moments, unusual paths and diverse practices of testing and discarding can be part of the PhD work.
+It creates an experiment and possibility space, in which different forms of knowledge and practices, critical confrontations, innovation as well as original ways of looking at things meet and are brought into exchange.
+As a matter of principle, research at the University of Art and Design Linz is defined as open-ended; paths of knowledge can change in the process of development, ephemeral moments, unusual paths and diverse practices of testing and discarding can be part of the PhD work.
 The concrete research project must contribute to knowledge within the fields of reference central to the project through new, independent findings and/or approaches, and must also be communicable and critiqueable at a later point in time.
-The development of a form (methodology, material, media as well as the format of the manifestation of the results) corresponding to the project out of the research process is just as important as that of an own language or adequate media in order to document, contextualize and reflect the projects in a transparent and comprehensible way.
+The development of a form (methodology, material, media, as well as the format of the manifestation of the results) corresponding to the project out of the research process is just as important as that of an own language or adequate media in order to document, contextualize and reflect the respective project in a transparent and comprehensible way.

 in digital form to email@example.com.
-You will receive an e-mail confirming receipt of your application.
+You will receive a confirmation email about the receipt of your application.

-You can contact a supervisor who is suitable for your project and request supervision.
-A list of possible PhD-supervisors at the University of Art and Design Linz can be downloaded at Links and Downloads.
+You can contact a supervisor who is suitable for your project and ask for supervision.
+A list of possible PhD supervisors at the University of Art and Design Linz can be found under Links and Downloads.

-If there is interest in a collaboration and the exposé is rated as good, a supervision consent can be given.
+If the supervisor is interested in collaborating with you and if the exposé is rated as good, a confirmation of supervision can be issued.
 This is done by signing the "Application for Admission".
-For an application to the PhD-program, the signature of a first supervisor of the University of Art and Design Linz is required.
+For an application to the PhD program, the signature of the first supervisor of the University of Art and Design Linz is required.
 The supervisor can also suggest further elaboration and improvement of the exposé.

-The University of Art and Design Linz encourages and supports the supervision by a team, i.e. by two supervisors, as it offers many advantages.
-The first supervisor should be one of the PhD-supervisors at the University of Art and Design Linz.
-Second supervisors, however, can also be from other universities, but must have a doctoral/PhD supervision authorization and should be determined at the latest when the supervision agreement is concluded.
+The University of Art and Design Linz encourages and supports the supervision by a team, i.e. by two supervisors, as it has many advantages.
+First supervisors should be among those authorized to supervise PhD students at the University of Art and Design Linz.
+Secondary supervisors, however, can also be from other universities, but they must be authorized to supervise doctoral students/PhD students (habilitation, habilitation equivalence) and should be determined at the latest when the supervision agreement is concluded.

-Eligibility for enrollment in the PhD program is based on the completion of a subject-related diploma or master's degree program, diploma or master's degree program at a university of applied sciences or other equivalent program at a recognized domestic or foreign post-secondary educational institution.
-The certificates of your degrees and the Diploma Supplement are required to verify that you are eligible for enrollment in the PhD program by virtue of your degrees.
+Eligibility for admission to the PhD program is given by the completion of a subject-related diploma or master's degree, diploma or master's degree program at a university of applied sciences or other equivalent studies at a recognized domestic or foreign post-secondary educational institution.
+The transcripts and the Diploma Supplement are required to verify that your degrees make you eligible for enrollment in the PhD program.

-The Research Board reviews and approves the exposés in the course of the PhD application process.
-The meetings of the Research Board take place in mid-March for the summer semester and in mid-October for the winter semester.
-You will be informed of the results of the review as soon as possible, probably at the end of March / beginning of April and the end of October / beginning of November, respectively.
+The Research Board (only in german) reviews and approves the exposé as part of the PhD application process.
+Research Board meetings are held in mid-March for the summer semester and mid-October for the winter semester.
+You will be informed immediately about the results of the review.

-If your exposé is approved by the Research Board, you can complete your enrollment until the end of extended admission period (end of April in the summer semester, end of November in the winter semester) at the Studies’ Office.
+If your exposé is approved by the Research Board, you can complete your enrollment within the enrollment deadline including the grace period (end of April for the summer semester, end of November for the winter semester) at the Admission and Examination Department.
 Please be sure to observe the applicable deadlines!
-More information: https://www.ufg.at/Studium-und-Zulassung
+More information: https://www.ufg.at/Studium-und-Zulassung (Study and Admission)